peryclesjr/dtmoney/README.md

 this project is based on the figma delivery from [@RocketSeat](https://www.figma.com/file/0xmu9mj2TJYoIOubBFWsk5/dtmoney-Ignite-(Copy)?node-id=0%3A1)

-This project is used to learn concepts about custom hook, usecontext, use axios and miragejs.
+### This project is developed using TypeScript, React Hooks, useContext, Axios and Miragejs.

 It's simple, but very efficient to learn how to apply concepts.

 To guarantee this project install all  dependencies, correctly, you need to run this command, in the project directory: